Joecrazy3193/editor/README.md

 # Hello there!
-We're looking for an editor who can bring creative vision + ideas to the kitbogashow team.
+We're looking TO PAY for an editor who can bring creative vision + ideas to the kitbogashow team.

 Our hope, is to find someone who can review "rough" footage and come up with some direction for it:
 - what would the focus of the edit be?